mikemunsell/BNPTSClust-python/README.md

-# BNPTSClust monthly algorithm for python (working version)
+# BNPTSClust monthly algorithm for python

 Python implementation of function that performs the time series clustering algorithm described in Nieto-Barajas and Contreras-Cristan (2014) "A Bayesian Non-Parametric